ReactionJackson/nest-page/README.md

   - A black mask fades away and the image slowly zooms in, to simulate someone walking into the room and turning the lights on
   - The display on the Nest then turns on, showing the actual current time
   - Note: if I had access to assets, I would overlay the Nest onto the background so the clock positioning would be exact at all screen heights.
 However given the nature of this test / assets, it may appear out of place.

+## Not Included

+These are items that I've left out in the interest of time:

+- Tech Specs and Compare views (they have viewable stubs instead)
+- Mega Menu and Mobile Menu
+- Footer

+## General Notes and Thoughts

+I've built this project from scratch, with zero boilerplate from other professional / personal projects.
+I like to do this as it better shows what my current approach is instead of piggybacking off of past or other people's work.

+Responsive for this project has been done in a simple manner, using a `media()` util function.
+For responsive, I believe in trying to make each component (visually speaking) seamlessly scale down, using whichever arbitrary breakpoints that are necessary for the given component.
+I know the norm is to have a number of set breakpoints, but I've never agreed with how the page does major jumps using this approach.
+On other projects, I'd likely choose a more in-depth approach to dealing with responsive, but this page was relatively simple.

+Some packages have been used to speed up the process, mostly to save time.
+None of these packages are out-of-the-box solutions however, so I still had to build out the functionality using these packages.

+I've not used CSS Grid at any point in this project as I couldn't find any real areas where I'd find it useful to use, however I am comfortable with grid.
+Previously I have actually built out a full React-based grid system using CSS Grid and Styled Components, the API for which I'm still improving to this day.

+I didn't find a usage for Context within this project.
+I did drill down a method to get the "pagination" working, but it was a one off and fairly innocent.
+I am comfortable with exposing state around the app, and my first go-to is almost always React's own useContext approach.

+I've not used React Router on this test as it would have been overkill to link to stub pages, but again I have plenty of experience using this in live projects.

+Finally, bear in mind that I've done this test on evenings after full days of work, hahaa!
+So with that in mind, if there are any curious looking areas in my code / composition, I blame that ;)

 # Getting Started with Create React App